 Make sure you understand which data privacy laws affect the target company and how they apply.
 For example, the GDPR requirement to designate a data protection officer (DPO) applies to organizations that are public companies, that process personal data on a large scale, and/or that process special categories of personal data.
 Whether this requirement applies to a potential target depends on the specifics of the company.

 Another important consideration is whether the target has the flexibility to align with future data privacy laws.
 When GDPR was passed, some companies handled compliance by segregating their European data subjects and implementing data privacy measures only for those individuals.
-When CCPA came along, many of those companies had to start over in protecting a new population of data subjects.
+When CCPA was enforced, many of those companies had to start over in protecting a new population of data subjects.
 Companies who see the big picture follow a “data privacy by design and default” approach that not only satisfies current requirements, but also makes it easy for them to adapt in a rapidly changing data privacy environment.

 2. Data policies and procedures